West Space Commission

 Katie West

-Katie West: Rockpools dwells with the stories of three generations of West's grandmothers – Wuggi, Sheila and Shirley – and the entanglement of their lives and legacies with colonial expansion in the Pilbara region of Western Australia.
+Realised across sound transmitted by radio, installation and photography, Katie West's commission dwells with the stories of three generations of West's grandmothers – Wuggi, Sheila and Shirley – and the entanglement of their lives and legacies with colonial expansion in the Pilbara region of Western Australia.

 "The West Space Commission ensured work was meaningfully received by my peers.
 West Space engaged Fayen d'Evie to write an essay and curator Michael Gentle to lead an in-person conversation with me, with the transcript also published online.
 These documents are vital to my ongoing ability to share of this body of work and my practice."
 Katie West